Egg-and-spoon race: Records

 A number of world records in egg-and-spoon racing are held by New Yorker and serial record-holder Ashrita Furman; these include, as published by Guinness World Records, fastest 100 metre egg-and-spoon race (now 16.59 seconds by Australian Sally Pearson, set in 2013 in Sydney); fastest 100 metre egg-and-spoon race while holding the spoon in the mouth (25.13 seconds); fastest mile egg-and-spoon race (7 minutes, 8 seconds); fastest mile egg-and-spoon race holding the spoon with both hands (8 minutes, 5 seconds); and fastest mile egg-and-spoon race holding the spoon in the mouth (9 minutes, 29 seconds).
-In 1990 a runner completed the London Marathon in three hours forty-seven minutes while carrying a dessert spoon with an uncooked egg balanced upon it.
-In July 2023 members of St Ewe Free Range Eggs will attempt a world record for the Greatest distance to carry an egg in one week.
+In 1990 a runner completed the London Marathon in three hours and forty-seven minutes while carrying a dessert spoon with an uncooked egg balanced upon it.
+In July 2023, members of St Ewe Free Range Eggs attempted a world record for the greatest distance to carry an egg in one week.

-British Olympic heptathlete and gold-medal winner Denise Lewis cites victory aged six in a thirty-metre egg-and-spoon race as the origin of her sporting ambitions; she advises all young athletes "concentrate, have fun with it and do your best".
+British Olympic heptathlete and gold‑medal winner Denise Lewis cites victory aged six in a thirty‑metre egg-and-spoon race as the origin of her sporting ambitions; she advises all young athletes: "concentrate, have fun with it and do your best".